BenOvermyer/voronoi/README.md

 # PHP implementation of Steven Fortune's Voronoï algorithm.

-This lets you create Voronoï graphs (also called Thyssen polygons) automatically by computing the polygon coordinates based on the points.
+This lets you create Voronoï graphs automatically by computing the polygon coordinates based on a set of points.

 It was originally written by Samuel Roze based on a JavaScript library by Raymond Hill.

-## Example usage
+## Example Usage

 To generate polygons, you need to have a _bounding box_ that will define the box within you'll compute your graph.
 Then, you need some points.
 Here's a simple snippet that generate random points, and them compute the polygons.

+For a more complete example, check out the file `sample/voronoi.php`.

 Note that bounding box is in the var `$bbox`, and points in `$sites`.